The 11 Long-Term Benefits Of Discipline For Kids

-Child discipline, despite its not so friendly reputation has a lot of positive benefis.
+Despite its not so friendly reputation, there are a lot of benefits of discipline for children.
 The end-goal of all parental discipline is to give kids the ability to self-train — in other words, to control their own behavior, thoughts, and emotions for the betterment of themselves and others.
 Traditional discipline lays the foundation for this by helping kids understand the consequences of their actions, make better behavioral decisions, and establish lasting positive personality traits.
-So the next time you think you’re just too tired to ask your little one to stop throwing their food on the floor or you can’t imagine repeating the golden rule for the millionth time, remember these, just a few of the long-term benefits your child will enjoy later in life thanks to some discipline now.
+So the next time you think you’re just too tired to ask your little one to stop throwing their food on the floor or you can’t imagine repeating the golden rule for the millionth time, remember these advantages of discipline.

 1. Discipline allows you to achieve goals by weeding out the distractions in your life.

-Research published in the Journal of Personality showed that self-control isn’t about deprivation, but actually about managing conflict and making decisions that align with your personal goals.
+Research published in the journal Frontiers of Psychology showed that self-control isn’t about deprivation, but actually about managing conflict and making decisions that align with your personal goals.

 2. Discipline makes you feel good…

 Ultimately, self-disciplined folks are proven to feel less stressed throughout their lives.
 According to another study, “feeling good rather than bad may be a core benefit of having good self-control.”

 Researchers found a strong connection between higher levels of self-control and life satisfaction in adults both currently and in the past.
 In short, the more control you have over yourself, the more you enjoy your life.

 4. Discipline creates good students — and lifelong learners.

 Discipline makes for more intelligent and motivated students.
 Research shows that students who are highly self-disciplined may be able to better focus on long-term goals and make better choices related to academic engagement.